pixelmatix/SmartMatrix/README.md

 Version 3.0 is a significant upgrade from 2.x, with a new API that is not backwards compatible.
 See the [release notes on GitHub](https://github.com/pixelmatix/SmartMatrix/releases) for more details, and [MIGRATION.md](https://github.com/pixelmatix/SmartMatrix/blob/sm3.0/MIGRATION.md) for details on migrating sketches from SmartMatrix 2.x to 3.0.
 You can have SmartMatrix3 installed in parallel with an existing SmartMatrix_32x32 or SmartMatrix_16x32 library without conflicts.

+Preliminary ESP32 support was added in the teensylc branch.
+See https://community.pixelmatix.com/t/smartmatrix-library-esp32-port/272/48

+This library supports HUB75 RGB Panels in 1/32, 1/16, and 1/8 scan.
+It also supports panels with 3 (A, B, C, used in 32x16 panels), 4 (A, B, C, D, used in 64x32 panels) and 5 (A, B, C, D, E, used in 64x64 panels) address lines.
+If you have an uncommon 32x32 1/8th scan panel, try this library instead: https://github.com/sparkfunX/RGBmatrixPanelHalfScan

 More documentation Here:
 [docs.pixelmatix.com/SmartMatrix](http://docs.pixelmatix.com/SmartMatrix)